J.S. v. Bethlehem Area School District: Supreme Court ruling

 The Supreme Court of Pennsylvania issued its ruling September 25, 2002, upholding the expulsion and the two court decisions that reaffirmed it.
-The court found the website did not reflect a serious threat or expression that Swidler meant to seriously harm Fulmer or Kartsotis, describing it as "a sophomoric, crude, highly offensive and perhaps misguided attempt at humor or parody".
+The court had found that the website did not reflect a serious threat or expression that Swidler meant to seriously harm Fulmer or Kartsotis, describing it as "a sophomoric, crude, highly offensive and perhaps misguided attempt at humor or parody".
 However, the court determined the site did disrupt the Bethlehem Area School District environment, and that justified the decision to expel Swidler.
 Even though the website was created off-campus, the court found there was a "sufficient nexus between the web site and the boy school campus to consider the speech as occurring on-campus."

 Although the Supreme Court deemed the website not to be a serious threat, the ruling determined that it was taken seriously enough by some students that they met with counselors, and by some teachers that they voiced concerns for school safety.
 According to the majority opinion, which was written by Justice Ralph J. Cappy, "The atmosphere of the entire school community was described as that as if a student had died. [...]
 Complete chaos is not required for a school district to punish free speech."